arangodb/docs/3.10/indexing-which-index.md

   The index supports complete match queries (full words) and prefix queries.
   Fulltext indexes will only be invoked via special functions.

+  Please note that the fulltext index type is deprecated from version 3.10 onwards and is superseded by [ArangoSearch](arangosearch.html).

 - **View**: [ArangoSearch](arangosearch.html) is a sophisticated search engine for full-text, with text pre-processing, ranking capabilities and more.
   It offers more features and configuration options than a fulltext index.